janhavishankar/jst/_pages/about.md

 I am also interested in Economic and Business consulting.
 Before joining the PhD program, I worked in the business consulting industry for 2+ years.
 I worked with the Business Performance and Advanced Analytics team at ZS, providing business-relevant analytics and insights to a major US Pharma client.

-I hold an MSc in Economics from the School of Economics, Symbiosis International University, and a BSc in Physics (Major), Mathematics, Statistics from Fergusson College, University of Pune.
+I hold an MSc in Economics from the School of Economics, Symbiosis International University, and a BSc in Physics (Major), Mathematics and Statistics from Fergusson College, University of Pune.

 Email- jtripathi@fordham.edu